brianshumate/vaultron/README.md

 $ export TF_VAR_vaultron_telemetry_count=1
 ```

-prior to the execution of `./form`.
+prior to the execution of `form`.

-Once Vaultron is formed, you can then access Grafana at: http://127.0.0.1:3000/
+You can then access Grafana at: https://127.0.0.1:3000/ After Vaultron is formed and login with the following credentials:

 - username: `admin`
 - password: `vaultron`